one-zero-eight/schedule-builder-backend/README.md

 ### How to run tests?

-Run `SETTINGS_PATH=settings.test.yaml uv run pytest` to run all tests.
+Run `uv run pytest` to run all tests.

 ### How to update dependencies?